leonimurilo/file-watcher-archiver/readme.md

   - Two simple express routes that returns the active files and the archived ones, respectively

   Tested on a directory with 45k files

+# todo:
+- queue events to bulk them on mongo

 # How to run
 1 - Update config/default.json file with: